kubescape/vscode-kubescape/README.md

 Currently the following options can be configured:

-### Set custom directory for kubescape
+### Set custom directory for Kubescape

-By default, this extension uses it's own kubescape binary in order to provide a stable experience as it can.
+By default, this extension uses it's own Kubescape binary in order to provide as stable an experience as it can.

-If, however, you desire to use a different or maybe a custom kubescape executable you can use the option `Dir Path` which a custom directory on your system.
+If, however, you desire to use a different or maybe a custom Kubescape executable you can use the option `Dir Path` whith a custom directory on your system.

 ### Scan triggers

-As for now, kubescape scan can take a while, so it might be unwise to run scans without a good reason (like a dirty file).
+For the time being, Kubescape scans can take a while, so it might be unwise to run scans without a good reason (like a dirty file).
-I chose to do a background scan only when a new file is saved on the disk.
+I chose to run a background scan only when a new file is saved on the disk.

 To choose between available files to scan on save use the option `Scan On Save`.